 Please note that during the fall and spring terms, if you are an FAS Special Student registered in only one 4-credit course at Harvard Extension School and one 4-credit course at another Harvard school, you are reported by the registrars’ offices as enrolled less than half time at both schools.
 This enrollment reporting may affect your in-school deferment status on current and past student loans.
 If you experience deferment problems, contact Academic Services at (617) 495-0977.

 Candidates approved to study at another institution (US or abroad)

 You may be eligible to use federal loans and grants, state scholarships, and private education loans to pay education expenses at another school or for a study abroad program.
 Contact your academic advisor to assist you in choosing a course of study and to have your courses approved for transfer credit.
-Then contact your financial aid advisor to begin the consortium agreement process.
-As part of this process you will need to provide your financial aid advisor with information about the cost of your courses and dates of enrollment.
+Then contact your financial aid officer to begin the consortium agreement process.
+As part of this process you will need to provide your financial aid officer with information about the cost of your courses and dates of enrollment.